Child Support In Tennessee

 Support vs. Gift

 While many supporting parents often wish to provide assistance outside of the court ordered amount, such assistance is often considered a “gift,” which typically does not count towards the monthly obligation.
 For example, if a father decides to purchase a brand new set of shoes for his child, the father cannot then tell the primary parent that the father can discount the cost of the shoes from the monthly total.
-Additionally, the father could still be held in contempt and sentenced to jail for refusal to pay that amount.
+Additionally, the father could still be held in contempt and sentenced to jail for refusing to pay that amount.